The Employee Engagement Survey Is Over

 We know from organizational culture assessment data that there is no better way to decrease employee engagement than to ignore the feedback from your employees.
 Employees may not have told leaders what they wanted to hear, but they often tell leaders what they really need to know about how their employees feel about their work and the organization.

-By discounting or ignoring employee suggestions, employees can rightly feel that their opinions don’t count and that company leaders don’t care about them – the exact opposite of what you are trying to accomplish.
+When leaders discount or ignore employee suggestions, employees can rightly feel that their opinions don’t count and that company leaders don’t value their contribution — the exact opposite of how you want employees to feel.

 How do you find out?
 Ask teams what the word “resources” means to them and how additional resources would help them to succeed.